• Skip to primary navigation

 Hearty Marinara Walnut Sauce in Pan served with pesto dolloped on top.

-• This recipe makes right at 4 C (1kg), equivalent to about 2.6, 24oz jars of pasta sauce.
+• Equivalents: this recipe makes right at 4 cups (1kg), equivalent to about 2.6, 24oz jars of pasta sauce.

-• Share this hearty marinara sauce with your favorite pasta.
-Thin with reserved pasta water and serve with Parmesan or vegan parm, fresh torn herbs and top with garlic scape pesto or vegan pesto or lemon basil pesto.
-Don’t forget the crusty bread and bottle of red!
+• Serve it With: this sauce is a perfect partner with your favorite pasta, tortellini or ravioli.
+Thin with reserved pasta water and serve with Parmesan or vegan parm, fresh herbs and top with Spinach Basil Pesto, Garlic Scape Pesto or Lemon Basil Pesto.
+Don’t forget the crusty bread, and Kale Caesar Salad!

-• The recipe calls for 1/2 tsp of red pepper flakes.
-Add up to 1 tsp for a spicy marinara sauce, or more if you’re so inclined!
+• Make it Spicy!
+I include 1/2 tsp of red pepper flakes in the recipe.
+Add up to 1 tsp for a spicy marinara sauce, or more if you like!

 Hearty Marinara Sauce in Pan